The Kinks' 1965 US tour: Background

 From 10 to 14 February 1965, while returning to Britain from the first leg of their world tour, the Kinks visited the US for the first time.
 The original plan had the band appearing on two musical variety programmes – Hullabaloo in New York and Shindig! in Los Angeles – along with two concert dates, but only the Hullabaloo appearance went ahead.
 When the band appeared on the programme, they angered trade union officials by initially refusing to sign paperwork with the American Federation of Television and Radio Artists (AFTRA), the US performers' union.
 Joining the union was a requirement of the Kinks' appearance, but the band were not convinced that it was necessary.
 Two weeks after the band's visit, their US label Reprise Records issued "Tired of Waiting for You" as a single in the US.
 It subsequently reached number six on the Billboard Hot 100, making it the Kinks' third consecutive top ten single in the US.
 To capitalise on the nationwide publicity the band were experiencing, Reprise rushed out a second album in late March, Kinks-Size, which peaked at number 13 in the third week of June, the same week the US tour commenced.

 By early 1965, the Kinks had developed a reputation for violence and aggression, both on and off the stage.
 The band's concerts were characterised by hysterical fans, whose swarming attempts occasionally left the group bruised, concussed and with torn clothing.
 On 9 April, a concert in Copenhagen, Denmark, descended into a riot between fans and police; the incident was covered by the Associated Press newswire and reported on in newspapers across the US.
 The band sometimes broke into physical altercations during rehearsals, recording sessions and concerts; infighting was most common between the brothers Ray and Dave Davies and between Dave and the drummer Mick Avory.
 Tensions within the group were more elevated than usual following a violent intra-band dispute on 19 May at a concert in Cardiff, Wales, where Avory struck Dave in the head with a hi-hat stand.
 Dave was briefly hospitalised, and the four remaining dates of the band's UK tour were cancelled.
 Britain's national press covered the Cardiff incident in detail, leading to hoteliers across the country imposing an unofficial ban on the Kinks.
-The band initially considered replacing Avory with a different drummer, but their managers pressurised them into downplaying the incident, both to avoid police charges and to allow them to fulfil their commitments, including the imminent US tour.
+The band initially considered replacing Avory with a different drummer, but their managers pressured them into downplaying the incident, both to avoid police charges and to allow them to fulfil their commitments, including the imminent US tour.
 After agreeing to regroup, the band performed one concert and made four British television appearances in the first week of June.